 Chronic stress can cause too much pain and illness so if journaling can help with that, why don’t you take this chance?

 I have seen people being afraid of being creative.
 Too often people want to follow the rules and norms and not think with their head and be creative.
 Creativity is your birthright.
 It is who you are.
 Why don’t be open to it?

-I suspect that many of you love to draw or paint and express your emotions and thoughts this way.
 Even if you think that you are not good at drawing or painting, take the chance and try it.
 Nobody needs to see it.
 It is your journal, and only you will see it.

 If the creative activities can help you to express and understand yourself better, you need to try.
 No, you should try it.
 I believe it will be beneficial to you.

 Use colors!
 Paint!
 Paste photos or flowers into your journal, if it is meaningful for you.